imajus/telegit/README.md

 ## History

-The project was created from scratch.
+The project was created from scratch:

 - Initialized as empty JavaScript project
 - Integrated OpenAI Agent SDK